Brian-csh/SIRBench-V1/README.md

 ## 📊 Data Source
 We build SIRBench-V1 from authentic and counterfactual tasks using existing scientific resources.

+Our benchmark is also available at [Hugging Face](https://huggingface.co/datasets/brianlin30/SIRBench-V1).

 To generate more test samples based on different dataset configurations, please download the datasets from the sources below and put them in the specified path.
 The configurations files in `opencompass/configs/datasets/sirbenchv1/` can then be modified accordingly.

 - Genomic sequences: [GenomicLLM_GRCh38](https://zenodo.org/records/10695802)